nakozo97/plotly-challenge/README.md

 ## Deployment

 * App was deployed using Cross-Origin Resource Sharing (Cors) flask application.
-To utilize documents, please use localhost 800. <python -m http.server>
+To utilize documents and script, please use localhost:8000 on your localhost browser. <python -m http.server>

 ### About the Data